Understand How You Can Help

 Find An Opportunity

 Many nonprofit immigrant rights and legal service providers offer volunteer opportunities, from administrative office work to assisting at legal workshops and clinics.
 To find a program in your area, enter your zip code or choose your state on our volunteer guide.
 If you are interested in teaching English or civics classes, use the America's Literacy Directory to find a program in your area.
 If you would like to participate in a detention visitation program, see if there is an existing program near you.
-You can also check out our list of ongoing projects nationwide that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you.
+You can also check out our lists of ongoing local and national projects that are currently recruiting volunteers, or look at our volunteers needed calendar for special events and short-term opportunities near you

 Learn About the U.S. Immigration System